-3.78 The city's housing requirements are such that it is important for the council to identify all suitable opportunities to secure new housing for the city's growing population (see Policy CP1).
-The scale of housing requirements forecast for the city coupled with the constrained nature of the city's urban land supply supports the planned release of this land at Toads Hole Valley.
+3.88 The city's housing requirements are such that it is important for the council to identify all suitable opportunities to secure new housing for the city's growing population (see Policy CP1).
+The scale of housing requirements forecast for the city coupled with the constrained nature of the city's urban land supply supports the planned release of this land at Toad's Hole Valley.

-3.79 The strategic allocation at Toads Hole Valley will secure a significant amount of new housing provision of which a significant amount will be family-sized accommodation and affordable housing.
+3.89 The strategic allocation at Toad's Hole Valley will secure a significant amount of new housing provision of which a significant amount will be family-sized accommodation and affordable housing.
 Most of the city's urban sites are relatively small in terms of site area and more suited to flatted forms of development.
-The evidence base66 indicates that over the course of the plan period, an estimated 53 per cent of overall housing need and demand is likely to be for larger (3 and 4 bedroom) properties and in terms of house types demand/need is likely to be greater for houses (68 per cent) than for flats (32 per cent)67.
-In reality, the likelihood of delivering this mix of housing in the city is restricted by the types of sites likely to be brought forward for development.
-Planned development at Toads Hole Valley allows for a better housing mix to be integrated within the overall development.
-For this reason the policy requires at least 50 per cent of the new housing to be family-sized.
-The specified density range should also enable the provision of a mix of housing types and sizes to achieve a choice in the range of housing at this location.
+The evidence base81 indicates that over the course of the plan period, an estimated 53 per cent of overall housing need and demand is likely to be for larger (3 and 4 bedroom) properties and in terms of house types demand/need is likely to be greater for houses (68 per cent) than for flats (32 per cent)82.
+In reality, the likelihood of delivering this mix of housing in the city

-65 See table 2, page 24
+80 See table 2, page 24

-66 Implications of Demographic Change on Demand for Homes in Brighton & Hove, GL Hearn, March 2012.
+81 Implications of Demographic Change on Demand for Homes in Brighton & Hove, GL Hearn, March 2012.